 Tips To Gain Confidence Clipping In and Out

-Here all all the best tips I could find on how to ride with clipless pedals.
+Here are all the best tips I could find on how to ride with clipless pedals.
 Try all the different options to see which ones help you to gain some confidence when clipped in on your bike:

 - The tension on your cleats is adjustable so go with the loose(st) setting first and then tighten them over time, if they start to feel too loose.